ozkanali357/AILabsProject/Documentation/TestDoc.md

 - Prime Generation: Eratosthenes Sieve small integers, composite and prime for Miller-Rabin, and bit sizes for dobigprime.
 - Key Generation: Bit length default of 1024 and mocked scenarios for edge cases.
-- Encryption and Decryption: Sample message, e.g., string of large characters and special characters, to check encryption and decryption function.
+- Encryption and Decryption: Sample message like string of large characters and special characters, to check encryption and decryption function.

 ## How to Repeat the Tests?